nodejs/node/doc/api/modules.md

 `.json` files are parsed as JSON text files, `.node` files are interpreted as compiled addon modules loaded with `process.dlopen()`.
 Files using any other extension (or no extension at all) are parsed as JavaScript text files.
+Refer to the [Determining module system][] section to understand what parse goal will be used.

 A required module prefixed with `'/'` is an absolute path to the file.
 For example, `require('/home/marco/foo.js')` will load the file at